alexchenuw/devopslabs/Lab-10/README.md

 * Now run the following commands to extract details from your pod.
 See if you can answer these questions.

-1. What is the stauts of your pod?
+1. What is the status of your pod?
 1. What is the IP address assigned to your pod?
 1. What is node is your pod running on?
 1. What is your pod container ID?